ladisk/LDAQ/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to the LadiskDAQ documentation!
+Welcome to LadiskDAQ documentation!
 ===============================================================

 This package provides an extendable interface for data acquisition and generation.
 It is designed to be quickly set-up, easy to use and accomodate a wide range of data sources.

+The source-code for this package is available on `GitHub <https://github.com/ladisk/LadiskDAQ>`_.

 The package enables data **acquisition** from multiple sources, signal **generation** on multiple ouputs, and costumizable **live data visualization**.